LittleBlue418/Milestone2/README.md

 * Pop up dialogue boxes to give information to players

 ##### MVP2 Scope
-* Seporating out the classes even more to be able to write more automatic tests
+* Seporating out the classes even more to be able to write more automatic tests (see testing section)
-* Using polyfill to allow for promises on Internet Explorer
+* Using polyfill to allow for promises on Internet Explorer (see known bugs section)
 * A fade to black between screen changes to give a softer transition
 * A visual clue on the shop sign when the player has maxed up health
 * Fade to black transitions between screen changes (when moving from the home screen to she shop for example)